-Effective restoration of GRSG habitat can be challenging and difficult to achieve.
+Effective restoration of sage-grouse habitat can be challenging and difficult to achieve.
 The timeframe and success of a restoration project should be informed by local successful restoration projects or plant growth research data if possible.
 Restoration of sagebrush is a difficult and slow process due to abiotic variation, long-term weather patterns, short-lived seedbanks, and the long generation time of sagebrush.
 Disturbed soils and vegetation can increase the difficulty in restoring sagebrush depending on local conditions (Monsen 2005).

-GRSG are sagebrush obligate species, and as such are more sensitive to habitat fragmentation, degradation, and alteration than are generalist species (Saab and Rich 1997, Julliard et al. 2003, Colles et al. 2009).
-This makes preservation, restoration, and enhancement projects important management tools in maintaining and increasing GRSG populations and habitat in Montana.
-Research provides a good understanding of GRSG habitat selection on an annual basis to inform these projects.
-Walker et al. (2016) mapped seasonal habitats for GRSG and found that areas selected in all seasons had a mix of habitats with a sagebrush component, less rugged topography, and less non-sagebrush habitat.
-The grouse in the study selected sagebrush and sagebrush-grassland at intermediate elevations during breeding and winter, and more diverse sagebrush habitats at higher elevations in summer and fall.
+Sage-grouse are a sagebrush obligate species, and as such, are more sensitive to habitat fragmentation, degradation, and alteration than are generalist species (Saab and Rich 1997, Julliard et al. 2003, Colles et al. 2009).
+This makes preservation, restoration, and enhancement projects important management tools in maintaining and increasing sage-grouse populations and habitat in Montana.
+Research provides a good understanding of sage-grouse habitat selection on an annual basis to inform these projects.
+Walker et al. (2016) mapped seasonal habitat for sage-grouse and found that areas selected in all seasons had a mix of habitat with a sagebrush component, less rugged topography, and less non-sagebrush habitat.
+The grouse in the study selected sagebrush and sagebrush- grassland at intermediate elevations during breeding and winter, and more diverse sagebrush habitat at higher elevations in summer and fall.

-Knick et al. (2013) modeled annual GRSG habitat with human use influences across their range.
-The model indicated that GRSG required sagebrush-dominated landscapes containing minimal levels of human land use.
-GRSG used relatively arid regions characterized by shallow slopes, even terrain, and low amounts of forest, grassland, and agriculture in the surrounding landscape.
-Baxter et al. (2017) had similar results when analyzing resource selection in mechanically-altered habitats (to increase sagebrush-grass-forb habitats), finding that GRSG selected areas that were distant from trees, paved roads, and powerlines, and on more gentle slopes.
-Continued research in this area will help inform effective management options to improve GRSG habitat in strategic and effective locations in or near Core Areas in Montana.
+Knick et al. (2013) modeled annual sage-grouse habitat with human use influences across their range.
+The model indicated that sage-grouse required sagebrush-dominated landscapes containing minimal levels of human land use.
+Sage-grouse used relatively arid regions characterized by shallow slopes, even terrain, and low amounts of forest, grassland, and agriculture in the surrounding landscape.
+Baxter et al. (2017) had similar results when analyzing resource selection in mechanically-altered habitat (to increase sagebrush-grass-forb habitat), finding that sage-grouse selected areas that were distant from trees, paved roads, and powerlines, and on more gentle slopes.
+Continued research in this area will help inform effective management options to improve sage-grouse habitat in strategic and effective locations in or near Core Areas in Montana.

 For restoration or enhancement projects, sagebrush seeding or planting may be desirable.
 The timeframes necessary for full recovery of sagebrush varies widely in the literature.
-Bunting et al. (2002) stated that recovery times of sagebrush communities vary, and may be as short as 15 years for mountain big sagebrush or as long as 50 to 75 years for Wyoming big sagebrush.
+Bunting et al. (2002) stated that recovery times of sagebrush communities vary and may be as short as 15 years for mountain big sagebrush or as long as 50 to 75 years for Wyoming big sagebrush.
 Cooper et al. (2007) looked at post-fire recovery of sagebrush shrub-steppe communities in central and southeast Montana and found that full recovery of Wyoming big sagebrush took over 100 years and that recovery of mountain big sagebrush cover took slightly more than 30 years.
 They found that the mean recovery rate for Wyoming big sagebrush canopy cover was 0.16% per year in the study area, and the fastest recovery rate was 0.72% per year (Cooper et al. 2007).
 Wambolt et al. (2001) reported 72% recovery of Wyoming big sagebrush after 32 years at one site in southwestern Montana, and 96% recovery after only 9 years at another site.
-Baker (2006) found that recovery times for mountain big sagebrush ranged from 35 to 100 years, and that recovery times for Wyoming big sagebrush ranged from 50 to 120 years.
+Baker (2006) found that recovery times for Wyoming big sagebrush ranged from 35 to 100 years, and that recovery times for Wyoming big sagebrush ranged from 50 to 120 years.
 The success of conservation actions carried out by a Credit Provider are likely site-specific, highly dependent on the existing quality of the vegetation and level of prior degradation received from anthropogenic or natural disturbances.